THE SUNDERLAND SITE - PAGE 201

 11) The image below shows the first batch of conductresses engaged during WW2.
 They wore 'air-force blue' uniforms as they marched into the Wheat Sheaf depot yard on Tuesday Jul.
 23, 1940.
 The tram in this view is one of the eight cars bought from Huddersfield in 1938 & is either #29 or #36.
 The location is the same as that of the water car shown higher on this page.

 13) Tram No. 70, on it side in Hylton Road, Sunderland, on Jun.
 15, 1933.
-I found the fine image on 'Sunderland in Pictures' on Facebook, specifically here.
+I found the fine image on 'Sunderland in Pictures' on Facebook.
+The Facebook site is long gone, alas, but you can see the posting here.
 You can read more about the accident here, where Malcolm Fraser indicates that the image is '© Allan Edwards'.
 A collision had apparently taken place between the tram & a brewer's lorry - at Kayll Road, opposite Ailesbury Street.
 The 'Mountain Daisy' pub, I read, is in the background of the image, likely on the corner.
 13 persons were injured, fortunately none of them seriously.
 No word as to whether any beer was spilled!

 I read that the tram was dismantled in position & after repairs were effected, was restored to service in Feb.
 1934.